Psalm 90 – The Prayer of Moses in the Wilderness

 In the morning they are like grass which grows up:

 In the morning it flourishes and grows up;

 In the evening it is cut down and withers.

 a.
 For a thousand years in Your sight are like yesterday when it is past: Having introduced the idea of God’s eternal being, living outside of time with no beginning or end, Moses poetically repeated the idea.
 For the eternal God, a thousand years seems like a single day, and a single day in the past, not the present.

 b.
-You carry them away like a flood: From God’s eternal perspective the days and they years and each millennium passes quickly.
-For Moses and Israel in the wilderness time seemed to pass slowly, but Moses knew this was not God’s perspective.
+You carry them away like a flood: From God’s eternal perspective, the days and the years and each millennium pass quickly.
+For Moses and Israel in the wilderness, time seemed to pass slowly, but Moses knew this was not God’s perspective.
 From God’s perspective, a thousand years passes quickly like a sleep.

 2. (7-8) God’s judgment on their open and secret sins.

 For we have been consumed by Your anger,